rethinkdb/horizon/rfcs/plugins.md

 ## Things plugins can do
  - Add new configuration options
  - Add new `hz` commands
- - Add new http endpoints
+ - Add a new http route
  - Add new helper functions available to validators
  - Spawn supervised processes
  - Add new horizon request types useable by the client